Dataflow is a lightweight reactive JavaScript library heavily inspired by Observable

 A live clock using a generator that yields the current time:

-<script type="module" data-reactive>
+<script type="module" is="reactive">

 `The current time is ${new Date(now).toLocaleTimeString("en-GB")}.`